gabPicard/Tensor-Library/README.md

 ```python
 print(t1)
 ```
-> Note: The printing function has a special visual for matrixes.
-Any dimension superior to 2 will have a classic visual
+> Note: The printing function has a special visual for matrices.
+Any dimension greater to 2 will have a standard visual

 ### Basic manipulation of a tensor